vidit-agarwal/ChatBot-with-Recast.Ai/README.md

 <br />Set `English` as the default language.
 <br />You can keep your bot `public` as there is no private info, but you can change this setting later.
 <br /> ![alt text](recast_ss/make_bot.png)

+### For complete and detailed reference : https://recast.ai/blog/build-your-first-bot-with-recast-ai/